-This excludes Directorships in foreign companies and private limited companies.
+&lt;sup>1This excludes Directorships in foreign companies and private limited companies.

-Memberships | Chairmanships of only the Audit Committees and Stakeholders Relationship Committees of all public limited companies, including the Company were considered.
+&lt;sup>2Memberships | Chairmanships of only the Audit Committees and Stakeholders Relationship Committees of all public limited companies, including the Company were considered.

-2.4 Board meetings
+2.4.
+Board meetings

 The Board meeting dates were normally determined well in advance.
-During 2020-21, the Board met four times.
+During 2021-22, the Board met four times.